I’m looking to start a business in the County, what is the process?

 A minor business or trade is similar to a major home-based business but is only permitted in the Agricultural District.
 It allows for up to six non-resident employees, although the number can be increased at the discretion of the Municipal Planning Commission.

-The guiding principle for applying fixed terms as conditions of approval is to allow small scale home based businesses to operate throughout the County while protecting farming and residential uses.
+The guiding principle for applying fixed terms as conditions of approval for businesses is to allow small scale home based businesses to operate throughout the County while protecting farming and residential uses.

 Agriculture has traditionally been an important contributor to the economy, however, other opportunities exist to expand and diversify the County’s economic base to ensure long-term economic health and prosperity.